steelsojka/completion-buffers/README.md

 - `g:completion_word_separator` - Matcher or string to split words on.
 Defaults to `[^a-zA-Z0-9\-_]`.
 - `g:completion_word_min_length` - Matcher or string to split words on.
 Defaults to 3.
+- `g:completion_word_ignored_ft` - A list of filetypes that should be ignored from caching/gathering words.
+EX logfiles.

 Note these can be specified as buffer variables as well.